Pawsitive Kneads, Integrative Massage Therapy for Dogs, in Columbus, Ohio

 • Post Surgical Massage can reduce the effects of anesthetics, reduce pain and speed the healing process.

-• Massage for Aging is designed to generally balance muscles and enhance circulation and immune system function.
+• Massage for the Aging is designed for general muscle balance and to enhance circulation and immune system function.

 • Pre-Event Massage is quick, light and prepares the tissues for competition.

-• Post-Event Massage reduces the toxins and therefore discomfort that may follow competition.
+• Post-Event Massage removes metabolic waste and delayed discomfort that may follow competition.

 Disclaimer: Massage does not take the place of veterinary medicine.
 Consult your veterinarian for specific questions about your pet's health or diagnosis.